ibm-cloud-docs/containers/cs_cluster_access.md

 After you [grant users access to your cluster through {{site.data.keyword.cloud_notm}} IAM](/docs/containers?topic=containers-iam-platform-access-roles), you can add a secondary layer of security by creating CBR rules for your cluster's public and private service endpoint.
 Only authorized requests to your cluster master that originate from subnets in the CBR rules will be allowed.

-If you want to allow requests from a different VPC than the one your cluster is in, you must include the cloud service endpoint IP addresss for that VPC in the CBR rules.
+If you want to allow requests from a different VPC than the one your cluster is in, you must include the cloud service endpoint IP address for that VPC in the CBR rules.
 {: note}

 For example, to access your cluster's private cloud service endpoint, you must connect to your {{site.data.keyword.cloud_notm}} classic network or your VPC network through a VPN or {{site.data.keyword.dl_full_notm}}.
 You can specify just the subnet for the VPN or {{site.data.keyword.dl_short}} tunnel to your CBR rules so that only authorized users in your organization can access the private cloud service endpoint from that subnet.